ApolloZhu/HearSee/README.md

 # Hear See

+> Tell us about the features and technologies you used in your Swift playground.

 * Swift Playground Author Template: providing the general structure and development of the playground book.
 * ARKit: for measuring distances through recasting, scene reconstruction, and classification of surfaces
 * RealityKit: for displaying distance measurement, nearest point marker, and background/spatial music